 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

 Breastfeeding a baby can be a time-consuming task.
 Leaving you cooped up on your rocking chair or that cozy corner of the sofa.
-Sometimes, you don’t even realize an hour or two flies by without eating a snack or sipping on some water — that’s why every breastfeeding mom NEEDS a breastfeeding basket!
+Sometimes, you don’t even realize an hour or two flies by without eating a snack or sipping on some water — that’s why every breastfeeding mom NEEDS a breastfeeding basket (sometimes referred to as a breastfeeding caddy)!

 Snacking and staying hydrated aren’t the only reasons mom needs a breastfeeding basket.

-What about pumping moms who have to search for their nipple butter to lube their flanges before a pump session?
+Think about pumping moms who have to search for their nipple butter to lube their flanges before a pump session.

 How about nursing moms who need to catch a letdown from the opposite side?

-If you’re unsure what to put in your basket don’t fret, I have a big list below with some ideal breastfeeding essentials!
+If you’re unsure what to put in your homemade breastfeeding basket don’t fret, I have a big list below with some ideal breastfeeding essentials!

 Essential Nursing & Pumping Items For Your Breastfeeding Basket

-These are the items I put in my breastfeeding basket & I found them incredibly helpful to have!
+These are the items I put in my breastfeeding basket and found them incredibly helpful to have so close by.

 1) Nipple Butter or Nipple Balms

-If you’re a nursing mom, using nipple butter after you feeb baby can help your skin stay smooth and less irritated.
+If you’re a nursing mom, using nipple butter and nipple cream after you feed baby can help your skin stay smooth and less irritated.
 Earth Mama makes one of the best nipple balms around!

 If you’re a pumping mama, using some nipple balm to “lube your flange” can help make pumping much more comfortable (allowing your nipple to glide into the flange vs there being any kind of friction).